Brian Nobili: Biography

-Born in Bridgeport, Connecticut, but a long-time and current resident of The Bronx, New York, Brian is an integral video producer and graphic designer on the New York City street scene.
+Born in Bridgeport, Connecticut, but a long-time and current resident of The Bronx, New York, Brian is a video producer and graphic designer on the New York City street scene.

 After developing a signature street style as the visual artist Brian Dwels, Nobili sought to expand his artistic repertoire and joined the US Navy, serving for eight years.
 While stationed in Japan, Brian emerged as a leading influence in the developing Sasebo, Nagasaki graffiti community.

 His evolution into one of New York's premier street artists continued with his work at Heavy.com and his work in video production and graphic design at Tuff City Styles.

 Philosophy

 Nobili focuses on capturing the minute aspects of New York City culture.
 He considers his work environmental portraiture.
 He has been influenced most notably by Ricky Powell and Dan Uneken, whom he met while serving in Spain.
 Nobili has a Ph.D. from the Rickford Institute of NYC Street Photography, founded by Ricky Powell.
 Brian's photography and films are well known throughout the art world and street community.
 His works have received news coverage from around the world.